MirkoRosic/Form-Generator/README.md

 To run this project, install it locally using npm:

+1. cd /react/form-generator
-1.cd /react/form-generator 2. npm install 3. npm start 4. repeat steps 2 and 3 but from the server folder
+2. npm install
+3. npm start
+4. repeat steps 2 and 3 but from the server folder